Scott E. Johnson, MD

 My first step in helping people is to complete an assessment of their sleep problems.
 To make an accurate diagnosis and create a treatment plan, sometimes an overnight sleep study is necessary.
 As a patient sleeps, brain waves, breathing, muscle activity, and eye movements are measured and recorded.
 The data is reviewed in detail to determine if the patient has a sleep disorder.

 If you are experiencing difficulty breathing while sleeping, insomnia, chronic daytime sleepiness, or nighttime leg restlessness, make an appointment to come see me.

-Patient visits with Dr. Johnson are available through our Telehealth Services.
+Patient visits are available through our Telehealth Services.

 To schedule an appointment with me, call 608.357.2525 or complete the short form at the link below.